ArlindNocaj/power-voronoi-diagram/README.md

 <pre lang="java"><code>
 PowerDiagram diagram = new PowerDiagram();

-* Arlind Nocaj, Ulrik Brandes, "Computing Voronoi Treemaps: Faster, Simpler, and Resolution-independent", Computer Graphics Forum, vol. 31, no. 3, June 2012, pp. 855-864
-		//normal list based on an array
+// normal list based on an array
 OpenList sites = new OpenList();

 Random rand = new Random(100);
 // create a root polygon which limits the voronoi diagram.
 //  here it is just a rectangle.

 PolygonSimple rootPolygon = new PolygonSimple();
 int width = 1000;
 int height = 1000;
 rootPolygon.add(0, 0);
 rootPolygon.add(width, 0);
 rootPolygon.add(width, height);
 rootPolygon.add(0, height);

-		// create 100 points (sites) and set random positions in the rectangle defined above. for (int i = 0; i < 100; i++) {
+// create 100 points (sites) and set random positions in the rectangle defined above.
+	for (int i = 0; i < 100; i++) {
 		Site site = new Site(rand.nextInt(width), rand.nextInt(width));
 		// we could also set a different weighting to some sites
 		// site.setWeight(30)
 		sites.add(site);
 		}

 // set the list of points (sites), necessary for the power diagram diagram.setSites(sites);
 // set the clipping polygon, which limits the power voronoi diagram diagram.setClipPoly(rootPolygon);

 // do the computation
 diagram.computeDiagram();
 // for each site we can no get the resulting polygon of its cell.
-		// note that the cell can also be empty, in this case there is no polygon for the corresponding site. for (int i=0;i<sites.size;i++){
+// note that the cell can also be empty, in this case there is no polygon for the corresponding site.
+		for (int i=0;i<sites.size;i++){
 			Site site=sites.array[i];
 			PolygonSimple polygon=site.getPolygon();